 My long-standing attitude towards red velvet cake is that its only actual purpose is to be a vehicle for cream cheese frosting.
 This sentiment says a lot about the cream cheese frosting and very little about red velvet cake.
 As a dessert, I’ve always found red velvet cake to be wishy-washy—Google “red velvet cake” and one of the related searches that comes up is, “is red velvet cake chocolate?”
 Give me a dessert with some certainty please.
-As a breakfast in the form of red velvet pancakes, however, red velvet has me ready to join its hoards of fervent fans.
+As a breakfast in the form of Skillet Red Velvet Pancakes, however, red velvet has me ready to join its hoards of fervent fans.

 The red velvet cake craze will likely always remain a mystery to me.
 Why eat a cake only for the frosting?
 How can a cake with just a few tablespoons of cocoa powder purport itself as chocolate?
 You want me to add how many bottles of red food coloring?